richard-scryber/scryber.core/docs/1_overview/6_scryber_parsing.rst

 And so it goes on into the rest of the xml, reading elements and attributes, and trying to set the values to components or property values.

 1.6.2.
-Parsing Documents from files
+Parsing documents from files
 ------------------------------------

 The easiest way to parse any xml content is to use the various static methods on the ``Scryber.Components.Document`` class.